 Bibles For Hospitals, Hospices, Care and Residential Homes

 Hospitals and Hospices

-For many years Good News for Everyone (formerly GideonsUK) have been providing Bibles for bedside lockers in hospitals throughout the UK.
+For many years we have been providing Bibles for bedside lockers in hospitals throughout the UK.
 Almost without exception hospitals have welcomed these Bibles, and as one Director of Nursing said, “they provide hospitals an important and familiar source of comfort for patients during their stay in hospital”.
 Special Testaments are also available for staff.

 On admission, hospital patients are asked to declare their religious faith.
 In Leicester, one of the country’s most ethnically diverse areas, over 70% of inpatients classify themselves as Christian (2 September 2013).
 It is important to equally recognise those of other faiths and the provision of Bibles has always had the support of other faiths.
 Professor Harminder Singh of the Sikh Fellowship argues that “The only objection to having Bibles on hospital wards is if you are being forced to read them”.
 Inayat Bunglawala, Media Secretary for the Muslim Council of Britain says: “The world's great religions have provided spiritual comfort for their adherents over many centuries.
 In hospitals, where many patients and their families are dealing with often traumatic news, the help our holy books provide in trying to cope with pressure and stress should be welcomed and made more accessible”.